bnb-chain/greenfield-cmd/README.md

-   create-payment-account  create a payment account payment-deposit         deposit into stream(payment) account payment-withdraw        withdraw from stream(payment) account ls-payment-accounts     list payment accounts of the owner balance                 query a account's balance mirror                  mirror resource to bsc
+   create-payment-account  create a payment account payment-deposit         deposit into stream(payment) account payment-withdraw        withdraw from stream(payment) account ls-payment-account     list payment accounts of the owner balance                 query a account's balance mirror                  mirror resource to bsc
 ```